olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Any comment and/or note on the taxonomy of the strain.
+Descrizione del campo: Any comment and/or note on the taxonomy of the strain.
 It may be used, e.g., for information on new species or revised nomenclatures.
 It must be used when the Taxon name data field includes a name that is not present in the nomenclature reference.